moinwiki/moin/docs/user/rest.rst

  Level 1
  =======

- **Intentionally not rendered as level 1 so as to not interfere with Sphinx's indexing**
+ **Intentionally not rendered as level 1 so it doesn't interfere with Sphinx's indexing**

  Level 2
  =======